l1anch1/l1anch1.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "Welcome to My Website!"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-# Welcome to My Website!